 In July 2013, the Company entered into a credit agreement with several financial institutions that provided a revolving credit facility of up to \$100.0 million with a maturity date of July 31, 2018.
 The revolving credit facility included a letter of credit sublimit of \$25.0 million, which could be used to issue standby and trade letters of credit, and a \$10.0 million sublimit for swingline loans.
 Advances from this line of credit were subject to interest at LIBOR plus the Applicable Margin, as defined in the loan agreement, or the Alternate Base Rate (to be defined as the higher of the financial institution's prime rate, the Federal Funds Open Rate plus 0.50%, or the daily LIBOR plus 1.0%) plus the Applicable Margin.
 For LIBOR loans, the Company may select interest periods of one, two, or three months.
 Interest on LIBOR loans was to be payable at the end of the selected interest period.
 Interest on Alternate Base Rate loans was to be payable monthly.
 The line of credit was guaranteed by the Company's U.S. subsidiaries and was collateralized by certain of the assets of the Company, as defined in the loan agreement.
-To maintain availability of funds under the loan agreement, the Company paid on a quarterly basis, an unused commitment fee of either 0.20% of the difference between the amount available and the amount outstanding under the facility if the difference exceeded \$20 million or 0.35% of the difference between the amount available and the amount outstanding under the facility if the difference was \$20 million or less.
-The credit facility contained customary covenants, including covenants that limit or restrict the Company's ability to incur capital expenditures and lease payments, make certain investments and pay dividends.
+To maintain availability of funds under the loan agreement, the Company paid on a quarterly basis, an unused commitment fee of either 0.20% of the difference between the amount available and the amount outstanding under the facility if the difference exceeded \$20 million or 0.35% of the difference between the amount available and the amount outstanding under the facility if the difference exceeded \$20 million or 0.35% of the difference between the amount available and the amount outstanding under the facility if the credit facility contained customary covenants, including covenants that limit or restrict the Company's ability to incur capital expenditures and lease payments, make certain investments and pay dividends.
 The credit facility also required the Company to maintain certain minimum financial ratios and maintain operation banking relationship with the financial institutions.
-The Company terminated this credit agreement with the financial institutions during 2018.
+The Company termin